 Description

-INTERIOR: large stair hall, an open-well stair has an uncut string with strapwork, blocked column balusters to shallow arches, and square newels to a moulded rail, 3/4 panelling and balcony round the first floor; rear axial passage with semicircular vaulted ceiling; six-panel doors.
+The interior includes a large stair hall, characterized by an open-well stair with an uncut string, blocked column balusters to shallow arches, square newels to a moulded rail, three-quarter panelling, and a balcony around the first floor.
+A rear axial passage boasts a semicircular vaulted ceiling, while six-panel doors are found throughout.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.